Remote Physiologic Monitoring (RPM) in Long-Term Care

-Brief patient requested check in with provider via telephone or other device to decide if other services are needed
+- Brief patient requested check-in with the provider via telephone or other devices to decide if other services are needed

 Remote Patient Monitoring

-CPT 99091: Collection and interpretation of physiologic data digitally stored and transmitted by the patient or caregiver requiring a minimum 30 minutes of time each 30 days.
+- CPT 99091: Collection and interpretation of physiologic data digitally stored and transmitted by the patient or caregiver requiring a minimum of 30 minutes of time every 30 days.

-Physician’s in a contractual agreement with an HHA to provide virtual visits for patient’s in their home may bill for services using the telehealth visit codes.
+- Physicians in a contractual agreement with an HHA to provide virtual visits for patients in their homes may bill for services using the telehealth visit codes.
 The payment would be made to the billing physician who then would provide payment to the HHA.
 Services under this arrangement are not considered home health visits as long as the patient is not currently under a home health episode of care.

 Patient initiated online evaluations conducted via a patient portal

-99421: Online digital evaluation and management service, for an established patient, for up to 7 days, cumulative time during the 7 days; 5–10 minutes
+- 99421: Online digital evaluation and management service, for an established patient, for up to 7 days, a cumulative time during the 7 days; 5–10 minutes

-99423: Online digital evaluation and management service, for an established patient, for up to 7 days, cumulative time during the 7 days; 21 or more minutes
+- 99423: Online digital evaluation and management service, for an established patient, for up to 7 days, a cumulative time during the 7 days; 21 or more minutes

-G2061: Qualified non-physician healthcare professional online assessment and management, for an established patient, for up to seven days, cumulative time during the 7 days; 5–10 minutes
+- G2061: Qualified non-physician healthcare professional online assessment and management, for an established patient, for up to seven days, a cumulative time during the 7 days; 5–10 minutes

-G2063: Qualified non-physician qualified healthcare professional assessment and management service, for an established patient, for up to seven days, cumulative time during the 7 days; 21 or more minutes.
+- G2063: Qualified non-physician qualified healthcare professional assessment and management service, for an established patient, for up to seven days, a cumulative time during the 7 days; 21 or more minutes.

-G2010: A brief (5-10 minutes) check in with the practitioner via telephone or other telecommunication device
+- G2010: A brief (5-10 minutes) check in with the practitioner via telephone or another telecommunication device